sattarik/Laser-Reprogramming-Magnetic-Anisotropy/README.md

-This repository is associated to the paper "Laser Reprogramming Magnetic Anisotropy in Soft Composites for Reconfigurable 3D Shaping" by Heng Deng , Kianoosh Sattari , Yunchao Xie , Ping Liao , Zheng Yan & Jian Lin (2020) [PDF in open Access @ Nature Communications].
+# Title: Laser Reprogramming Magnetic Anisotropy in Soft Composites for Reconfigurable 3D Shaping
+Authors: Heng Deng, Kianoosh Sattari, Yunchao Xie, Ping Liao, Zheng Yan, Jian Lin
+Year: 2020
+Journal: Nature Communications

+# The FEA simulations are conducted using the Abaqus software, and this repository contains the custom subroutine and other relevant files required for the simulations.
+Contents